 Employees eligible for subsidized U-PASS

-As part of several collective bargaining agreements for 2019 – 2021, the University is pleased to offer a fully subsidized U-PASS as a benefit to employees covered by these contracts.
-Classified non-union staff are also eligible for this benefit, which is in effect from July 1, 2019 through June 30, 2021.
+As part of several collective bargaining agreements, the University is pleased to offer a fully subsidized U-PASS as a benefit to employees covered by these collective bargaining agreements.
+Classified non-union staff are also eligible for this benefit.

 |SEIU 1199NW||Not offered to those in “temporary/per diem” employee types.|